 Leading for Learning

-Chalkboard Project’s newest initiative is a two-pronged school leadership program designed to ensure every student has access to a high-quality education by:
+The Leading for Learning (LFL) initiative is school leadership program and has two components, Aspiring Leaders and Current Leaders.
+Each component is designed to ensure every student has access to a high-quality education by:

 - Preparing and supporting a new generation of highly effective principals

 - Deepening instructional leadership skills in existing school district administration

 The Aspiring Leaders program, in partnership with Portland State University and COSA Leads, is centered on rethinking principal preparation programs with a strong focus on: